What is Proposed Plan Change 1?

 Following notification on 22 October 2016, 1023 submissions were received on Plan Change 1 raising a range of issues and providing suggestions on how the proposed plan change could be improved.
 There were also 61 submissions received on Variation 1.

 These submissions have been summarised and the decisions and changes requested, or inferred, from each of the submissions.
-Read more about the submissions, and summary of submissions.

 On 20 August 2018, the council released a summary of decisions requested from the 1084 submissions on Proposed Plan Change 1 and Variation 1.
 The deadline for further submissions has now passed.